 - a.
-The Main Contractor should prepare the compliance report for submission to CEMILAC along with the application for issue of LoTA. - b.
+The Main Contractor should prepare the compliance report for submission to CEMILAC along with the application for issue of LoA. - b.
 All the supporting documents to comply to CB and CP followed during the design and development should also be submitted to the CEMILAC. - c.
 Non-compliances to CB and CP requirements, if any, should be clearly brought out with proper analysis reports bringing out their impact on airworthiness to take the decision on acceptance or rejection of the material.

-21.C3.1.17 Issue of LoTA
+21.C3.1.17 Issue of LoA

-CEMILAC shall issue the LoTA for the material stores.
+CEMILAC shall issue the LoA for the material stores.

 - a.
 Process parameter record should comply to the approved process document requirements. - b.
-All test reports coordinated by the internal quality of the Main Contractor and DGAQA /Competent Inspection Authority (involved during processing/testing) should comply to the approved test schedule and drawing (if applicable). - c.
-All dimension should meet the approved drawing. - d.
-Machining and functional test feedback for the un or semi-finished metallic or nonmetallic materials (if applicable) should be satisfactory.
-No adverse feedback on the metallic and non metallic materials should also be treated as a positive feedback to issue LoTA. - e.
-Flight trial feedback should be satisfactory or atleast or no adverse feedback on the consumables should also be treated as a positive feedback to issue LoTA. - f.
-LoTA should be given for 10 years with periodic submission of compliance report by the firm every five years. - g.
-The Main Contractor should apply for the renewal before 6 months of the expiry.
-Failing which, the LoTA should not be renewed. - h.
-Renewal of LoTA should be given for 10 years.
+All test reports coordinated by the internal quality of the Main Contractor and DGAQA /Competent QA Authority (involved during processing/testing) should comply to the approved test schedule and drawing (if applicable). - c.
+All dimensions should meet the approved drawing. - d.
+Machining and fitment test feedback for the un or semi-finished metallic or non-metallic materials (if applicable) should be satisfactory.
+Report of No adverse feedback on the metallic, non-metallic materials and Airborne consumables shall also be treated as a positive feedback to issue LoA. - e.
+LoA should be given for 10 years with periodic submission of compliance report by the firm every five years. - f.
+The Main Contractor should normally apply for the renewal before 6months of the expiry. - g Renewal of LoA should be given for 10 years.

-Letter of Technical Approval is the certificate which states that the design and development of a new or amended material comply with the airworthiness requirements in accordance with the approved test schedule, approved drawing, approved process documents (whichever applicable), functional and user requirements.
+Letter of Approval is the certificate which states that the design and development of a new or amended material comply with the airworthiness requirements in accordance with the approved test schedule, approved drawing, approved process documents (whichever applicable), functional and user requirements.